 “It’s fine.”
 Izsak waved him off.
 “But I insist you keep it.”

-“He just doesn’t want to have to lug it to Aries,” Gabrielle elaborated as she closed the distance between her and Jericho to shake hands.
-“Anyways, I’m sure we’ll be seeing a lot of each other in the future,” she said, giving his hand one last shake.
-She smiled thinly before she turned to leave with a loose wave.
+“He just doesn’t want to have to lug it to Aries,” Gabrielle elaborated as she closed the distance between them to shake hands.
+“Anyways, I’m sure we’ll be seeing a lot of each other in the future,” she said, giving his hand one last shake before she turned to leave with a loose wave.
 “It was nice getting to know you.”

 Jericho stared after the two before Talib cleared his throat.